- Home

 Another versatile fitness channel is Natalie Jill Fitness.
 Natalie Jill is a popular personal trainer who offers free workouts for weight loss, body weight exercises, exercise ball routines, and plenty of useful health and nutrition tips too.

-As far as online exercise videos go, this is just the very tip of the iceberg.
+As far as online exercise videos go, this is just the tip of the iceberg.
 For more inspiration, you might like to browse Birgo Realty’s list of the top online workout resources.
-Or, by signing up (for free!) to Rest Less Events, you can access a variety of online exercise classes and events.
+Or, by signing up (for free!) to Rest Less Events, you can access various online exercise classes and events.

 What is balance training and how can I get started?

 There’s more good news for those of us with a green thumb – because gardening involves lots of lifting, bending, and stretching, it’s also a good activity for improving balance.
-Plus, you’ll have a great-looking garden too.
+Plus, you’ll have a great-looking garden.

-Alternatively, why not have a go at Tai Chi?
-Because it focuses on bone strength, joint stability, and cardiovascular health, Tai Chi is one of the single most effective ways to improve balance.
+Alternatively, why not try Tai Chi?
+Because it focuses on bone strength, joint stability, and cardiovascular health, Tai Chi is one of the most effective ways to improve balance.

 According to research, it reduces the risk of falls among older adults by a staggering 45%.
 This is because it targets all body areas required for stability – including leg strength, reflexes, and flexibility.

 And there’s another intrinsic benefit to Tai Chi: it can have a powerful effect on your psychological health.
-As we’ve seen, fear of falling is the most common concern among older adults – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring.
-Practising Tai Chi can help to tackle that fear and boost confidence.
-Tai Chi is also about becoming more aware of your own body and the world around you.
-This heightened spatial awareness can help to reduce your risk of falling further.
+As we’ve seen, fear of falling is the most common concern among older adults – yet, this fear can greatly increase the likelihood of it happening.
+Practising Tai Chi can help tackle that fear and boost confidence.
+Tai Chi is also about becoming more aware of your body and surroundings.
+This heightened spatial awareness can reduce your risk of falling further.

-Another great thing about Tai Chi is that it’s a low-impact exercise, which means it’s suitable and adaptable for all ages and abilities.
-It doesn’t put too much pressure on ageing joints and bones, and even though the movements are slow, it still counts as stimulating exercise.
+Another great thing about Tai Chi is that it’s a low-impact exercise, meaning it’s suitable and adaptable for all ages and abilities.
+It doesn’t put too much pressure on ageing joints and bones and, even though the movements are slow, it still counts as stimulating exercise.

-If Tai Chi sounds like something that you might like to try, you might like to check out our beginner’s guide, or why not join popular host J.T.
+If Tai Chi sounds like something you’d like to try, check out our beginner’s guide, or why not join popular host J.T.
 Turner and attend an online Tai Chi session on Rest Less Events?

-If you fancy browsing some other options, you could read our article; 6 popular martial arts to learn later in life.
+To browse other options, check out our article on 6 popular martial arts to learn later in life.

 Alternatively, if Tai Chi isn’t for you, yoga is another gentle activity that offers similar health benefits – balance being just one of them (more on that later!).

-You might want to have a look at these balance exercises on the NHS website for more detail on technique, or watch this 10-minute video on balance exercises you can do at home.
+Check out these balance exercises on the NHS website for more tips on technique, or watch this 10-minute video on balance exercises you can do at home.

 How regular exercise in mid-life can reduce the risk of chronic disease